-In accordance with the latest North American Electric Reliability Corporation ("NERC") standards, thirty-nine (39) LIPA-owned transmission substations are part of the Bulk Electric System ("BES").
-Twenty-six (26) of these BES stations also step the voltage down from transmission to distribution levels to serve customer load, and are also listed as distribution stations.
-The combined capability of LIPA's BES and non-BES transmission substations is approximately 8,250 million volt-amperes ("MVA").
+In accordance with the latest North American Electric Reliability Corporation ("NERC") standards, forty (40) LIPA-owned transmission substations are part of the Bulk Electric System ("BES").
+The combined capability of LIPA's BES and non-BES transmission substations is approximately 8,600 million volt-amperes ("MVA").
 The transmission system also includes LIPA-owned transformation equipment at nine generating sites under contract with LIPA that is used to step up the generation voltage to transmission voltage levels, and 8 substations that interconnect to independent power producers ("IPPs") or other generation.